 A workload need exists that is an emergency, nonrecurring or short-term.

 Using an existing position, or establishing a new position, is not appropriate or feasible.

+Appointing an intern for workforce training to supplement an individual’s education.

-An appointing authority or designee first offers the appointment to persons who meet minimum qualifications, and whose names appear on applicable agency layoff lists.
-If no qualified person’s name appears on the layoff list(s), the appointing authority or designee may use other recruitment sources consistent with affirmative action practices.
+Except for intern appointments, an appointing authority or designee first offers the appointment to individuals whose names appear on applicable agency layoff lists and who meet minimum qualifications.
+If no qualified individuals appear on the layoff list(s), the appointing authority or designee may use other recruitment sources consistent with affirmative action practices.

-Beyond an agency’s requirement to offer the appointment to persons on applicable agency layoff lists, agencies should consider persons on the reemployment list and other appropriate lists referenced in State HR Policy 40.010.02, Recruitment and Selection.
+Beyond an agency’s requirement to offer the appointment to individuals on applicable agency layoff lists, agencies should consider individuals on the reemployment list and other appropriate lists referenced in State HR Policy 40.010.02, Recruitment and Selection.
+Intern appointments are excluded from this requirement.

 Agencies must pay temporary employees at an hourly rate (for FLSA non-exempt work) or a salary rate (for FLSA exempt work).
 Refer to State HR Policy 20.005.10, Pay Practices, to determine the appropriate pay upon hire.